Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Low-Rank Bandit Algorithm

-The quantity $\phi_1(h)$ depends on $h$ via the term $\gamma(h)$, which increases in $h$.
+The quantity $\phi_1(h)$ increases in $h$.
 The bigger the $h$, the fewer rounds of forced-sampling are needed to achieve the forced-sample estimation accuracy described in Lemma \ref{prop:forced-samp-est}.
-Consequently, less regret is incurred in the first part which leads to smaller $\phi_1(h)$.
+Consequently, less regret is incurred in the first phase which leads to smaller $\phi_1(h)$.
 The quantity $\phi_2(h)$ depends on $h$ via the term $g(h)$, which increases in $h$.
 The bigger the $h$, the more arms are included in the targeted set.
-Consequently, more regret is incurred in the second part to find the best arm in the targeted set, which makes $\phi_2(h)$ bigger.
+Consequently, more regret is incurred in the second phase to find the best arm in the targeted set, which makes $\phi_2(h)$ bigger.
+Next, we discuss how to choose $h$ optimally.